Get your baskets ready to donate, wolfpack weekend, March 9

 Get your baskets ready to auction off!
 This event is always lots of fun and helps us raise the funds we need to keep doing what we do on our trails.
 Hit your work up for items to donate or business's you frequent for items to donate.
 This is a great opportunity to meet the guys who do the grooming and all the work on our trails.
 If you can't be there, consider a donation!

 We need people to step up and help as operators.
 Contact Harry Holt if you would like to help.
 Great opportunity to learn in our new machine!

 Special thanks go out to club member, Rob Williams for doing all the needed maintenance on Big Foot this fall.
 Our plan is to begin first week in January.

 The LLSMC is a non-profit organization that relies on its members for fund raising.
-Do you like groomed trails?
+Do you like groomed and marked trails?
 We need your support!
-Click below to see the updated dues list dated April 23, 2020.
-If your are not marked as current for 2020 you owe dues!
+Click below to see the updated dues list dated February 28, 2024.
+If your are not marked as current for 2024 you owe dues!
 If you find an error please email me and I'll do what I can to fix it.
 If you haven't paid your dues you can do so easily online.
 Click here to pay your dues or to give a donation.
-Please note if you paid your dues at one of the lodges we may not have gotten to those yet.
-We will get them update once we get them.
+The 2024 membership form is below If you want to print and mail a copy.

 Welcome to our newest members!